 At the cessation of hostilities, the owner of the Chine Hotel in Boscombe Spa Road, Frederick Butterworth, bought the premises and persevered with the traditional variety shows.
-In 1947 Laurel and Hardy appeared for a twice nightly, week-long engagement and an up-and-coming entertainer called Max Bygraves appeared in the revue For the Fun of It, (Max lived for thirty years in Sandbourne Road, Canford Cliffs before emigrating to Australia in 2003 where he died in 2012).
-Other unknowns who cut their teeth at the Hippodrome in the years just after the war now reads like a who’s who of British comic talent and include Arthur Askey, Tommy Cooper, Norman Wisdom, Morecambe and Wise, Frankie Howerd and Peter Sellers.
+In 1947 Laurel and Hardy appeared for a twice nightly, week-long engagement which, according to a review of the day, had the audience “Rocking with laughter from the time they made their appearance until their exit”.
+An up-and-coming entertainer called Max Bygraves also appeared in a revue called For the Fun of It (Max lived in Sandbourne Road, Canford Cliffs for thirty years before emigrating to Australia in 2003 where he died in 2012).
+Other unknowns who cut their teeth at the Hippodrome now reads like a who’s who of British comic talent and include Arthur Askey, Tommy Cooper, Norman Wisdom, Morecambe and Wise, Frankie Howerd and Peter Sellers.

 In 1956 Butterworth closed the theatre for a refit and reopened the venue as a dance hall called the Royal Ballrooms, hosting dances, beauty competitions and big band nights with the Hayden Powell Orchestra (signature tune “The Way You Look Tonight”).
 In March 1962 the manager recognised the changing musical tastes of the younger members of the audience and introduced a ‘Teenbeat Night’ every Tuesday in the disused snooker hall upstairs.
 Over the next eight months he booked a combination of local and established groups such as Johnny Kidd and the Pirates, Joe Brown and the Bruvvers and Nero and the Gladiators, plus a handful of new bands at the vanguard of the beat boom including Brian Poole and the Tremeloes, Cliff Bennett and the Rebel Rousers and Duke D’Mond and the Baron Knights.
 In December 1962 a Saturday night was added with the Hayden Powell Orchestra entertaining the mature clientele in the large ballroom downstairs, while local groups whipped up a storm for the youngsters upstairs in what was now renamed the Beat Room.
 In June 1963 it was all change as the Bill Collins Band took over from Hayden Powell and the format was extended to Tuesday, Thursday and Friday nights with Saturdays becoming ‘Rave Beat Nights’.